elegant-scipy/elegant-scipy/markdown/ch1.markdown

 #### Broadcasting rules

-Broadcasting allows calculations between ndarrays that have a different number of dimensions.
+Broadcasting allows calculations between ndarrays that have differing shapes.

 If the input arrays do not have the same number of dimensions, then then an additional dimension is added to the start of the first array,